IlanMerkovich/AOOP-PROJECT/README.md

 - Treasure chests with randomized rewards
 - Fog of war using visibility range
 - Logging system for detailed combat actions

+## Coming Soon
+This project is still evolving and under development.
+Future updates planned include:
+- GUI - Full graphical interface using JavaSwing